ARCHiViZT/ARCHiViZT/README.md

 Things to keep in mind;

-I am a suspected OSDD system and have introjects (Jon and Iudex).
+I am a suspected system and have introjects (Jon and Iudex).
 I also have OCD so may struggle to be responsive at times.
 Please be respectful of this.